HOW DO WE CHOOSE OUR SHIPS?

 The ship has 7 twin cabins and 3 double bed cabins located in the lower and upper decks of the yacht.
 All cabins have a private bathroom and air conditioning.
 The 6 upper deck cabins all have windows while our 4 lower deck cabins have portholes with great interior natural light.
 All our rooms include ensuite bathrooms with hairdryers and toiletries.

-SAMBA: Active Galapagos
+SAMBA: For our Active Galapagos

 We're very glad to feature the Samba as our charter ship for our 8 day “Active Galapagos” departures (we often recommend it to independent travelers as well).
 We’ve been working with the Samba for more than 20 years.
 The ship is owned and operated by the Salcedo family of Galapagos.
 The Salcedo family has been in the Galapagos tourism business for over 45 years.